 Daniel read Law at the University of Nigeria.
 He attended the Nigerian Law School in 2000 where he obtained his BL Certificate and was subsequently called to the Nigerian Bar on 23 January 2001.
 He engaged in private law practice before joining Stanbic IBTC Pension Managers Limited in September 2007.

-Prior to his appointment as Head, Compliance Department of Diamond Pension Fund Custodian Limited, Daniel spent over 10 years with Stanbic IBTC Pension Managers Limited where he acquired broad pension practice experience while functioning in various roles as Supervisor Business Development / Relationship Management, North Central Region; Sales Agents Coordinator, North Central Region; Regional Sales Manager, North Central; Compliance and Regulatory Liaison Officer; Head Benefits Application Team and Regional Manager, Client Services – North West, where he led a workforce that provided and saw to the delivery of excellent and seamless customer service experience across the 10 states that make up the North West and some parts of North East.
+Prior to his appointment as Head, Compliance Department of Access Pension Fund Custodian Limited, Daniel spent over 10 years with Stanbic IBTC Pension Managers Limited where he acquired broad pension practice experience while functioning in various roles as Supervisor Business Development / Relationship Management, North Central Region; Sales Agents Coordinator, North Central Region; Regional Sales Manager, North Central; Compliance and Regulatory Liaison Officer; Head Benefits Application Team and Regional Manager, Client Services – North West, where he led a workforce that provided and saw to the delivery of excellent and seamless customer service experience across the 10 states that make up the North West and some parts of North East.

 Daniel is a member of Nigerian Bar Association and has attended several capacity building trainings.